About the ICats Program

 to find out more about their work.

-To ensure the optimal outcome of iCats engagements, the LGT Venture Philanthropy team mentors the iCats with their know-how, insights and experi-ences throughout their in-the-field stay.
-Also, the team supports nominated candidates during preparation of their engagements (including a 5-day orientation workshop in Zurich, Switzerland in January 2013).
+To ensure the optimal outcome of ICats engagements, the LGT Venture Philanthropy team mentors the ICats with their know-how, insights and experi-ences throughout their in-the-field stay.
+Also, the team supports nominated candidates during preparation of their engagements (including a 5-day orientation workshop in Zurich, Switzerland every January).

 - Host organizations: for-profit/non-profit organizations with significant social or environmental impact and ambitious targets to grow

-- Locations: Africa, India, Southeast Asia, China and Latin America
+- Locations: Africa, India, Southeast Asia, China, Latin America and United Kingdom

 - Types of engagements: